 We call on all those who feel as strongly as we do to come to London on 23 June and join us marching under the #StopBrexit banner.

 Those on facebook are also encouraged to sign up on our facebook event page and share it as widely as possible.

 Tell your family, friends and colleagues – and make sure you don’t miss it.
 Two years have passed since the country divided over Brexit, and we’ve all learnt a lot since.
 Thankfully democracy is an ongoing process – it’s time to demand a Peoples’ Vote with a right to remain!

 (Parliament, Whitehall and the Royal Courts of Justice)

 This unique two-day event brings together four grassroots groups and the wider #StopBrexit community.
-SODEM, No10Vigil, EU Flag Mafia and Stop Brexit Ltd have joined forces to co‑ordinate continuous protests in support of two important examinations of sovereignty: the ‘Option to Remain’ debate in Parliament on 11 June and the first hearing of the ‘Article 50 Challenge’ at the Royal Courts of Justice on June 12. – And we now are also using this occasion to protest against how the government has given MPs so little time to consider the EU Withdrawal Bill.
+SODEM, No10Vigil, EU Flag Mafia and Stop Brexit Ltd joined forces to co‑ordinate continuous protests in support of two important examinations of sovereignty: the ‘Option to Remain’ debate in Parliament on 11 June and the first hearing of the ‘Article 50 Challenge’ at the Royal Courts of Justice on June 12. – And we now are also using this occasion to protest against how the government has given MPs so little time to consider the EU Withdrawal Bill.